Guide

 Key takeaways

-• Establish a consistent billing schedule by choosing the same day each week for invoicing and treating it as a non-negotiable appointment to prevent backlogs and improve cash flow predictability.
+• Establish a consistent billing schedule by choosing the same day each week for creating and sending invoices, which prevents backlogs and helps customers pay on a predictable timeline.

-• Utilise invoice templates with pre-filled client details and automated calculations to reduce invoice creation time by up to 50% and standardise your billing format across all customers.
+• Use invoice templates with pre-filled customer details and automated calculations to cut invoice creation time by up to 50% and reduce manual errors.

 What is an invoicing process?